Rodney McLeod: 2019

 In the 2019 season, McLeod started all 16 games and had 74 tackles, six pass defenses and two interceptions.

 2020

 On March 25, 2020, McLeod signed a two-year contract with the Eagles.
-In Week 8 against the Dallas Cowboys on Sunday Night Football, he scored his second professional touchdown on a 53-yard fumble recovery in the 23–9 victory.
+In Week 8 against the Cowboys, he scored his second professional touchdown on a 53-yard fumble recovery in the 23–9 victory.
 On December 10, McLeod was selected as the Eagles' nominee for the Walter Payton Man of the Year Award for 2020.
 On December 13, 2020, he suffered a torn ACL against the New Orleans Saints, and was subsequently placed on injured reserve, which would end his season.
 On December 16, 2020, McLeod was placed on injured reserve.

 2021

 In Week 17 against the Washington Football Team, McLeod made a diving interception in the end zone that sealed the win for the Eagles and, later that day, helped to clinch the Eagles a spot in the playoffs.
 He was placed on the COVID list on January 3, 2022.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters.